Robertdtibbs/dynastyvault/README.md

 # dynastyvault
-Team trades, draft selection, and other historical data for Dynasty League
+Team trades, draft selection, and other historical data for dynasty league.